- Italy Tours

-Tourist information on custom allowances for tourists arriving Italy from the US, UK and other countries as well as information on what you can take bakc to you when you return to your home country.
+Tourist information on custom allowances for tourists arriving into Italy from the US, UK and other countries as well as information on what you can take back with you when you depart Italy and return to your home country.

 It's best to keep all the receipts from your purchases, so that you can challenge any official who tries to over-tax the items that you purchased.
 If you feel a duty is incorrect you can appeal the assessment or the way your clearance was handled get the badge number of the official and ask to speak to the supervisor.
 You may need to also need to write to the port director at your point of entry to clear up the matter.

 Also, note that in the majority of Italian cities there are information points where you can go to claim back sales taxes on purchases you have made while in Italy.
 Sales Tax in Italy is 20%, which can start adding up to quite a savings if you have purchased many goods.
 So remember to save those receipts!

 For all Passengers arriving in Italy from outside the European Community